Day Trip Vacation Spots: Historic Iron Furnaces in SE Pennsylvania: Hopewell and Cornwall

 Third - cold blasts were being replaced by hot air blasts, blowing pre-heated air into the furnace.

-Pennsylvania Historical Commission
+Pennsylvania Historical Commision

 Preserved original buildings